Reflux is when stomach contents travel up towards the throat.

 Your doctor may be able to diagnose reflux based on symptoms.
 In other cases, they may decide to:

-Sometimes your doctor or dietician may try to make milk feeds thicker to see if this helps reduce symptoms.
+Sometimes your doctor or dietitian may try to make milk feeds thicker to see if this helps reduce symptoms.
 Some medicines can reduce the production of stomach acid.
 Others can neutralise the acid in the stomach.

 Always seek advice from your doctor before starting reflux medications.